aly-0308/AI_Py_projects/NLP/Weather_Chatbot/README.md

-# 🤖 Weather Chatbot: A Rule-Based Conversational AI
+# 🤖 Weather Chatbot: A Rule-Based Chatbot

 This project is a simple yet effective rule-based conversational AI designed to provide weather information.
 It's built entirely in Python and uses the `spaCy` library for basic Natural Language Understanding (NLU).
 The chatbot can understand requests for various weather conditions, identify city names, and handle conversations where information is missing.